Sign Protest: Threat to My Business and Community

 The City of Corona is attacking small businesses, and it's directly impacting mine.

 This isn't merely about "beautification" or "less clutter."
-If the City of Corona council truly cared about reducing signs, why didn't they propose these strict regulations before they were elected?
+If the City of Corona Council truly cared about reducing signs, why didn't they propose these strict regulations before they were elected?

 Adrian Aros